xiaolai/regular-investing-in-box/docs/en/README.md

 **Conflict of Interest Notice**
 >
 > * I am a long-term holder of BTC (from May of 2011)
-> * I was an angel investor in BlockOne, which developed EOS (May of 2017)
+> * I was an angel investor in BlockOne, which developed EOS (initial investment in May of 2017; all shares sold in 2018)
 > * I was an angel investor in Mixin Network (October of 2017)

-[BOX](https://b.watch/) is an abbreviation for **B**tc + e**O**s + **X**in, and it is a "box" of these three assets.
+[BOX](https://b.watch/) is an abbreviation for **B**tc + e**O**s + **X**in, which were the original three components of BOX.
+BOX is a "box" of assets, and as time goes on new assets will be added.
 The purchase and redemption of BOX can be done on the [b.watch](https://b.watch/) website.

-### 1.1 Details of BOX
+### 1.1 Introduction to BOX

-Quite simply, BOX is **a blockchain token that tracks a basket of mainstream blockchain assets**.
-Its components are as follows:
+BOX is **a blockchain token that tracks a basket of mainstream blockchain assets**.

-> * 1 BTC
-> * 1500 EOS
-> * 8 XIN
->
-> ------
->
-> = 10,000 BOX

-Put another way, to exchange for 1 BOX, you would need 0.0001 BTC + 0.15 EOS + 0.00008 XIN.

-> * You can use the respective amounts of BTC, EOS, and XIN to exchange for BOX.
-> * After meeting certain conditions, you can also redeem BOX for the respective amounts of BTC, EOS, and XIN.
-> * You can also use USDT to directly purchase BOX on secondary markets.

-The necessary conditions to redeem BOX for BTC, EOS, and XIN are as follows:
+The conditions for redeeming BOX are as follows:

 > If the market value of your BOX exceeds \$100,000, the redemption fee is 1%.
 > Alternatively, you can sell it directly on a secondary market, in which case both parties will be charged a commission of 0.1%.